designhao/enhanced-reinforcement/README.md

 - Upon reaching a terminal state, the convergence metric is evaluated
 - Depending on whether it achieves convergence, the training either stops or the utility table's previous state is stored for another training episode.

-In the provided skeleton, you are responsible for developing the method to update the utility table, a function to calculate utility based on the utility table, a metric for determining if your learning algorithm has already achieved convergence, and a method
+In the provided skeleton, you are responsible for developing the method to update the utility table, a function to calculate utility based on the utility table, a metric for determining if your learning algorithm has already achieved convergence, and a method to preserve the pre